 Compare the cost of a ferry and driving to Austria to the cost of a flight from your nearest Airport…..we’ve found that driving can sometimes save around £200.00, plus you get to be adventurous and see some more of Europe!

 Many clients who have bought apartments in Austria regularly make the trip and take equipment for their apartments.
 If you are interested in a property in Austria, have a look at our property page.

 Driving to Austria: All motoring legislation and toll costs is subject to change so you should check with our Austrian tourist office link for any updates before you travel.
 Also, to help when you get there….Here is a link for an interactive Austria map

 Many of our clients who have bought property in Austria are driving to Austria regularly.

-If you have already ben driving to Austria in the past, please email us with your experiences so that we can add to these pages. email us.
+If you have already been driving to Austria in the past years, please email us with your experiences so that we can add to these pages. email us.

 If you are Driving to Austria from the UK, with intention of looking for property in Austria, we have a great choice of land plots on which to erect one of our traditional wooden chalet homes.